KSP-KOS/KOS/doc/source/structures/misc/time.rst

     :type: :struct:`Scalar`

     Year-hand number.
-Note that the first year of the game, at "epoch" time is actullay year 1, not year 0.
+Note that the first year of the game, at "epoch" time is actually year 1, not year 0.

 .. attribute:: TimeStamp:DAY